 There are a lot of online platforms, forums, groups etc. Find the ones with a good number of your target audience and promote your content on those platforms.

 Here’s a complete guide on how to promote your content to your audience here.
-Gleam some strategies and get started.

 You Don’t Measure Your Outcomes

-One mistake most content marketers make that leads to epic failure of content marketing is that they don’t measure their outcomes.
+One mistake most new content marketers make that leads to epic failure of content marketing is that they don’t measure their outcomes.

 I can understand most people don’t know this.
 In fact I didn’t know this myself when I started out, until I’d spent some time in the industry.
 But that’s what it was.

-When I started out earlier, most of my content marketing effort failed because I didn’t measure my outcomes or the effectiveness of the strategies I was using.
+When I started out earlier, most of my content marketing effort failed because I didn’t measure my outcomes or the effectiveness of the content strategies I was using.

 Unfortunately, this has happened to so many other content marketers, including our clients.